TipeSor/ShadyKnight-BetterConsole/README.md

 ## How to download?
 The [latest release of the mod](https://github.com/TipeSor/ShadyKnight-BetterConsole/releases/latest) can be downloaded and placed in the `GameFolder/BepInEx/plugins` directory.
 ## How to use custom commands?
-Custom commands given to the game console follow the format: `class.method value_1 value_2 ...`\n You can check what the command requires with the `help command_name` command. it outputs the usage in a format `class.method [type name] [type name]`
+Custom commands given to the game console follow the format: `class.method value_1 value_2 ...`

+You can check what the command requires with the `help command_name` command.
+it outputs the usage in a format `class.method [type name] [type name]`

 ## How to create custom commands?